Akshata4/ai_governance/README.md

 4. **Locate the prompt input field**: Find the text input area where you enter your prompts (typically a textarea or contenteditable div).

-5. **Type or paste your prompt**: As you enter text, the extension monitors your input in real-time.
+5. **Type or paste your prompt and upload attachments**: As you enter text or upload images/files, the extension monitors your input and attachments in real-time.

 6. **Sensitive data detection**:
-   - If sensitive information (such as emails, phone numbers, Social Security numbers, credit card numbers, or other PII) is detected, a red warning banner will appear above the input field with the message: "⚠️ Warning: Sensitive data detected in your prompt!"
+   - If sensitive information (such as emails, phone numbers, Social Security numbers, credit card numbers, or other PII) is detected in the text or attachments, a red warning banner will appear above the input field with the message: "⚠️ Warning: Sensitive data detected in your prompt/attachment!"
+   - For text prompts, a "Use Suggested Prompt" button will appear, allowing you to replace the prompt with a rewritten version that removes sensitive data or redirects to official sources if needed.
-   - The warning automatically disappears after 5 seconds.
+   - The warning automatically disappears after 10 seconds.
    - If no sensitive data is found, no warning appears.

 7. **Debugging**: Open the browser console (F12 or right-click > Inspect > Console) to view debug logs from the extension, including server responses and any errors.

 ### How It Works

-- The extension runs as a content script on supported websites, monitoring textarea, text input, and contenteditable elements.
+- The extension runs as a content script on supported websites, monitoring textarea, text input, contenteditable elements, and attached images.
-- On each input event (as you type), it sends the current text to the local server for analysis.
+- On each input event (as you type or upload), it sends the current text and any image data (as base64) to the local server for analysis.
-- The server uses AI (via Ollama) to detect sensitive data, with regex patterns as a fallback.
+- The server uses AI (via Ollama's llava model) to detect sensitive data in text and images, with regex patterns as a fallback for text.
 - All processing happens locally for privacy - no data is sent to external servers.

 ## Supported Websites